HabanaAI/Setup_and_Install/README.md

 <br />

 ## Check Habana Package Installation for no Docker
-Please ensure the following software packages are installed on your system:
+Please ensure the following software packages are installed on your system with version 1.0.0:
 ### Required packages:
-* habanalabs-dkms_all – installs the PCIe driver.
+* habanalabs-dkms – installs the PCIe driver.
 (Should already be installed in previous steps)
-* habanalabs-graph-_all – installs the Graph Compiler and the run-time.
+* habanalabs-graph – installs the Graph Compiler and the run-time.
-* habanalabs-thunk-_all – installs the thunk library.
+* habanalabs-thunk – installs the thunk library.
-* habanalabs-firmware - installs the Gaudi Firmware.
+* habanalabs-firmware - installs the Gaudi Host Firmware.

 ### Optional packages:
 * habanalabs-firmware-tools – installs various Firmware tools (hlml, hl-smi, etc).
 * habanalabs-qual – installs the qualification application package.
 See See [Gaudi Qualification Library.](https://docs.habana.ai/en/latest/Qualification_Library/GAUDI_Qualification_Library.html)
-* habanalabs-container-runtime - installs the container runtime library.
+* habanalabs-container-runtime - installs the container runtime library which eases selection of devices to be mounted in the container.
 * habanalabs-aeon – installs demo’s data loader.

 Use the following commands to fetch current packages on the system: